tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 Compared to dynamic scopes, the major feature of `IOL` is that programmers can delete local references promptly, inside a single global scope, when they are no longer needed.
-The programmer no longer has to be concerned with introducing too many or too few scopes.
+The programmer doesn't have to be concerned with guessing a scope hierarchy anymore.

 `IOL` introduces local references as linear values.
 Operations that do not delete the reference, like `reify`, now have to return a copy of